Attorney Shafran is a partner at the Boston law firm of Rudolph Friedmann LLP.

-Attorney Shafran is an experienced employment attorney who has counseled clients on all aspects of the employment relationship.
-In 2014, 2015 and 2016 Adam was voted by his peers as a Massachusetts Super Lawyers Rising Star for employment litigation, an award recognizing the top 2.5% of attorneys under the age of 40 in Massachusetts.
+He is an experienced Massachusetts employment attorney who has counseled clients on all aspects of the employment relationship.
+Adam has been selected as a Massachusetts Super Lawyers Rising Star for employment litigation every year since 2014.
+This award recognizes the top 2.5% of attorneys under the age of 40 in Massachusetts.

 Adam has recovered millions in unpaid wages for his clients, having represented employees in unpaid wage claims arising from minimum wage violations, overtime violations, prevailing wage violations, tip act violations, unpaid commissions, unpaid bonuses and unpaid vacation time.

 Adam has also represented hundreds of individuals who have been misclassified by their employer as independent contractors.
 With Adam’s representation, these individuals have recovered the large sums of money owed to them as a result of the often significant expenses they were forced to bear due to their misclassification.
 The type of relief Adam has obtained on behalf of misclassified employees has included recovery for the share of payroll taxes, unemployment insurance premiums and workers compensation premiums borne by the misclassified employee, recovery of unpaid overtime wages, and recovery of business expenses incurred by the misclassified employee that he or she would not have incurred had they been properly classified as an employee.